I am the owner of this vehicle and I am relaying the problem as my mechanic has described it to me:

 The hi-speed radiator fan is not coming on when the temperature goes over 96 degrees centigrade.
 (The low-speed fan is operating normally.)

 The engine coolant overflows as a result.

-We have installed a new engine temperature sensor, a new thermostat and even reprogrammed the Engine Control Module.
+We have installed a new engine temperature sensor, a new thermostat and even reprogrammed the engine control module.

-What we don't understand is that when we unthread the engine temperature sensor from the housing, leaving the electric connector hooked into it and with the ignition key on, when we place the sensor in a bowl with water and heat it to 96 degrees centigrade the system responds and the fans come on like they should when the sensor is threaded into the thermostat housing.
+What we do not understand is that when we unthread the engine temperature sensor from the housing, leaving the electric connector hooked into it and with the ignition key on, when we place the sensor in a bowl with water and heat it to 96 degrees centigrade the system responds and the fans come on like they should when the sensor is threaded into the thermostat housing.

-1) Engine overheats
+1) Engine overheats.

-2) Coolant overflows
+2) Coolant overflows.

 3) The high-speed fan has been determined to not activate.

 4) When high-speed fan is manually activated, engine does not overheat and coolant does not overflow.